Alipor, Navsari

 Alipor is a village near Chikhli, Bilimora in the state of Gujarat in western India.
-The village is on the Indian National Highway 8, which leads to areas such as Ahwa via Waghai and Vansda, and to the hill station of Saputara.
+The village is on the Indian National Highway 48, which leads to areas such as Ahwa via Waghai and Vansda, and to the hill station of Saputara.

-Establishment and origins

-Currently Alipor has come into light for being involved with land fraud, corruption and shady politics.

 Location

 Alipor (pronounced Aalipor) is a village near Chikhli, of the district Navsari in the state of Gujarat in western India.
 It is approximately 130 miles away from the city of Mumbai, 17 miles from Navsari, 19 miles from Valsad and around 35 miles away from Surat.

 Population

 The population of 7500 is mainly Muslim, with Hindus forming the rest.
 The village has around 20 main streets (Mahollas) with many side-streets.
 The original population of the village are Muslim Vohras.

 The main language spoken in Alipor is Gujarati, whilst English and Hindi can be understood by most.

 Landmarks

-Alipor has some wonderful landmarks.
-There are at least five Mosques (for the Muslims), a Mandir (for the Hindus), a well equipped General Hospital, two Islamic learning centers i.e. Darul Uloom, Bank, Post Office and a Primary and Secondary High School.
+Alipor has some notable landmarks.
+There are at least five Mosques (for the Muslims), a Mandir (for the Hindus), a General Hospital, two Islamic learning centers i.e. Darul Uloom, Bank, Post Office and a Primary and Secondary High School.